DarSalam (restaurant): History

-Spouses Ghaith and Tiffany Sahib are co-owners, along with Shaymaa Alquriqche.
+Ghaith and Tiffany Sahib have been co-owners, along with Shaymaa Alquriqche.
 Ghaith Sahib has been credited for starting the Concordia restaurant in 2012.
 The business suffered a fire in 2013.

 The downtown location opened on August 12, 2015.
-DaSalam was Portland's only brick and mortar Iraqi restaurant in 2016.
+DarSalam was Portland's only brick and mortar Iraqi restaurant in 2016.

 In 2017, a marine was charged with hate crime after he threw a chair at one of the servers at the Concordia location.
 The charges were later dropped.

 Like many restaurants, DarSalam was forced to close temporarily upon the arrival of the COVID-19 pandemic.
 Both locations closed and multiple employees were laid off.
 The downtown location was burglarized in 2022.

 Reception

 In 2020, Karen Brooks of Portland Monthly said the restaurant's falafel was arguably the city's best.
 Brooke Jackson-Glidden included DarSalam in Eater Portlands 2025 overview of the city's best halal restaurants.
 She described DarSalam as Portland's "most famous" Iraqi restaurant.